SemMorph3D: Unsupervised Semantic-Aware 3D Morphing via Mesh-Guided Gaussians: Introduction

 \section{Introduction}

-Morphing~\cite{c:83,c:84} has long been a foundational technique in shape transformation, enabling the generation of continuous interpolation sequences between source and target shapes.
+Morphing~\cite{gregory1998feature,zhang2024diffmorpher} has long been a foundational technique in shape transformation, enabling the generation of continuous interpolation sequences between source and target shapes.
 Serving as a bridge between computer vision and computer graphics, morphing has emerged as an indispensable tool for applications spanning computer animation, geometric modeling, and shape analysis.
 Its prominence in visual effects for film and media production further underscores its practical significance.

-Existing morphing techniques can be broadly categorized into two paradigms: image-based methods~\cite{aloraibi2023image,c:84} and 3D geometric methods~\cite{eisenberger2021neuromorph,yang2025textured,cao2024spectral}.
+Existing morphing techniques can be broadly categorized into two paradigms: image-based methods~\cite{aloraibi2023image,zhang2024diffmorpher} and 3D geometric methods~\cite{eisenberger2021neuromorph,yang2025textured,cao2024spectral}.
 As summarized in \Cref{fig:1}, these approaches exhibit fundamental trade-offs.
 Image-based pipelines, such as DiffMorpher~\cite{zhang2024diffmorpher} and FreeMorph~\cite{cao2025freemorph}, produce high-fidelity 2D outputs but lack 3D geometric reasoning and multi-view consistency.
 Extensions like MorphFlow~\cite{tsai2022multiview} leverage Neural Radiance Fields (NeRF) to address view consistency but are limited by the absence of explicit 3D geometric constraints, resulting in incomplete volumetric reconstructions (denoted as 2.5D* in \Cref{fig:1}).
 In contrast, 3D-centric methods such as Neuromorph~\cite{eisenberger2021neuromorph} enable mesh-based deformation but require high-quality mesh inputs, neglect texture-aware processing, and struggle with topological complexity.
-These limitations highlight a critical gap: the lack of a unified framework that balances geometric robustness, textural coherence, and input accessibility without reliance on high-fidelity 3D data, which remains a key challenge for advancing morphing techniques toward practical and general-purpose applications.
+These limitations highlight a critical gap: the lack of a unified framework that balances geometric robustness, textural coherence, and input accessibility without reliance on high-fidelity 3D data.